dsc-courses/dsc10-notes/README.md

 Building
 --------

-The build is performed in a Docker container.
-No dependencies other than Docker are needed.

-To build the HTML version, run `make html` in the repository's root.
-To build a PDF of the book, run `make pdf`.

-On the first build of the book, the Docker image will also be built -- this may take several minutes.
-Subsequent builds of the book will be much faster.
+The textbook is written using [Jupyter Book](https://jupyterbook.org/intro.html) in a mix of Jupyter notebooks and MyST markdown.
+The development and build dependencies are managed using [Nix](https://nixos.org/).
+The below assumes that you have installed a recent version of Nix that has the "flake" feature enabled.
+For instructions, see the [Nix Wiki](https://nixos.wiki/wiki/Flakes).

+To build the HTML version of the textbook, first enter the development shell by invoking `nix develop` at the repository's root.
+Then run `make html` (or simply `make`) to compile the book.
+The results will be placed in the `book/_build` directory.

 Developing
 ----------

 ### Getting Started

 Before working on the book, run `make init` in the project's root.
-This will build the Docker image used for compiling the textbook, install git commit hooks, etc.

-To launch a Jupyter notebook server inside the development environment, run `make jupyter`.
-To instead launch a shell inside the development environment, run `make shell`.
+Among other things, this will install git pre-commit hooks.

 ### Project Structure